tytydraco/yessleep/out/Im_an_Arctic_Researcher_We_Accidentally_Released_Something_Trapped_in_the_Ice_Part_4.md

 The realization that we were ticking time bombs weighed heavily over us.
 As the howling winds subsided, I felt compelled to break the eerie silence.
 I turned on the radio, and the static-filled airwaves filled our shelter.
 After a few adjustments, I managed to reach Outpost Aurora.

 "Outpost Aurora, this is Noah Kalluk.
 Do you copy?"
 I called into the radio.
-After a moment of heart-pounding silence, Sonja's voice crackled to life.
+After a moment of heart-pounding silence, Dr. Andersson's voice crackled to life.

 "Noah!
 We've been trying to reach you.
 Are you and Becca alright?"
 She sounded relieved to hear us.